aratrikchandra/US_Presedential_Election2020_Twitter_Sentiment_Analysis/README.md

-# US_Presedential_Elction2020_Twitter_Sentiment_Analysis
+# US_Presedential_Election2020_Twitter_Sentiment_Analysis

-**Objective: Using Python Script Extraction of tweets and Perform sentiment analysis on the presidential candidature of Donald Trump, Joe Biden before the elections in US in November, 2020.**
+**Objective: Using Python Script for Extraction of tweets and Performing sentiment analysis on the presidential candidature of Donald Trump, Joe Biden before the elections in US in November, 2020.**
-In this analysis extraction of tweets using Twitter's API, and GetOldTweets library to overcome the timeframe limitations of Twitter API is done.
-After extraction, I have done preprocessing for cleaning the datasets, basic EDA, sentiment analysis to observe polarity towards each candidate, used classification models on these sentiments and created visualizations.
+In this analysis extraction of tweets is done using Twitter's API, and GetOldTweets library to overcome the timeframe limitations of Twitter API.
+After extraction, I perform preprocessing for cleaning the datasets, basic EDA, sentiment analysis to observe polarity towards each candidate and use classification models on these sentiments and create visualizations.

 **Data Preprocessing :**
-Data Preprocessing is a very crusial part for this project.Data preprocessing is the process of transforming raw data into a useful, understandable format.By preprocessing data, we make it easier to interpret and use.
+Data Preprocessing is a very crucial part for this project.Data preprocessing is the process of transforming raw data into a useful, understandable format.By preprocessing data, we make it easier to interpret and use.
 This process eliminates inconsistencies or duplicates in data, which can otherwise negatively affect a model’s accuracy.
 Data preprocessing also ensures that there aren’t any incorrect or missing values due to human error or bugs.
-In short, employing data preprocessing techniques makes the database more complete and accurate.
+In short, employing data preprocessing techniques makes the dataset more complete and accurate.
 Steps to process the twitter data :

 * Using Regular Expressions to remove Emojis from Tweets